Variational approach to the two-dimensional Bose polaron: Model and Variational Approach

 \subsection{Model}

-We consider an impurity particle immersed in a weakly interacting 2D BEC at zero temperature.
+We consider an impurity particle immersed in a weakly interacting uniform two-dimensional Bose gas, where we focus on the zero-temperature case such that the system features a BEC~\footnote{Even in the case of a small but finite temperature, where there is no true long-range order in the infinite system, there can still be a well-defined condensate in a finite-sized or a harmonically-trapped system}.
 We model the system using a two-channel description of a Feshbach resonance \cite{Timmermanns1999}, similarly to how the Bose polaron was described in the three-dimensional case in Refs.~\cite{Levinsen2015,Yoshida2018PRX}.
 Measuring the energy with respect to that of the BEC, the Hamiltonian is given by (setting $\hbar$ and the area to 1):

 Here, $b^{\dagger}_{\k}$ and $c^{\dagger}_{\k}$ correspond to the creation operators of a boson and the impurity, respectively, with momentum ${\k}$. $\ek = \frac{k^2}{2m}$ is the corresponding single-particle energy dispersions, where we assume that the impurity and bosons have equal masses $m$. $d^{\dagger}_{\k}$ corresponds to the creation operator of a closed-channel molecule, which is formed from the impurity and a boson when they interact, and we have $\ek^d = \frac{k^2}{4m}$.
 The bare detuning $\nu_{0}$ corresponds to the energy of the closed channel relative to the open impurity-boson channel.